webaware/eway-payment-gateway/readme.txt

 ## Upgrade Notice

-### 4.3.3
+### 4.3.4

-fixed a conflict with WooCommerce add-ons that load front end includes in the WordPress admin
+fixed a crash in AWPCP 4.0 with error on settings API

 ## Changelog

 [The full changelog can be found on GitHub](https://github.com/webaware/eway-payment-gateway/blob/master/changelog.md).
 Recent entries:

-### 4.3.3
+### 4.3.4

-Released 2019-06-28
+Released 2019-07-24

-* fixed: a conflict with WooCommerce add-ons that load front end includes in the WordPress admin
+* fixed: AWPCP 4.0 crashes with error on settings API